ydydsnyd/mono/doc/docs/how-it-works.md

 ## The Client View

-Each client contains an ordered map of key/value pairs called the _Client View_ that is persisted in the underlying cache.
+Each client keeps an ordered map of key/value pairs called the _Client View_ that is persisted in the underlying cache.
+Client View keys are strings and the values are JSON-compatible values.
 The Client View is the application data that Replicache syncs with the server.
-Client View keys are strings and the values are JSON-compatible values.
+We call it the "Client View" because different clients might have different views of the state of the server.
+For example, one user's Client View might contain state just visible to or modifiable by that user.

 The size of a Client View is limited primarily by [browser policies](https://developer.mozilla.org/en-US/docs/Web/API/IndexedDB_API/Browser_storage_limits_and_eviction_criteria).
 You can store hundreds of MB in a Replicache Client View without affecting performance significantly, though HTTP request limits to your endpoints might come into play.

 Access to the Client View is fast.
 Reads and writes generally have latency < 1ms and data can be scanned at over 500MB/s on most devices.

 You do not need to keep a separate copy of the client view in memory (e.g., `useState` in React).
 The idea is that you read data out of Replicache and directly render it.
 To make changes, you modify Replicache using mutators (see below).
-Invocations of mutators fire subscriptions (see below) that cause the UI to re-read the relevant data and re-render the UI.
+When mutators change the Client View Replicache fire subscriptions (see below) that cause the UI to re-read the relevant data and re-render the UI.

 ## Subscriptions